logigearcorp/srs-gondola-website/README.md

 * Visitors must be able to share articles on social media (Facebook and Twitter)

 ## CTA forms
-We display the following CTA forms on our website.
+We have the following CTA forms on our website.
-* [Newsletter Subscription Form](./CTAForms/NewsletterSubscription.md): subscribe to our newsletters.
+* __Newsletter Subscription Form__ is displayed as a section on Home page.
-* [Free Trial Form](./CTAForms/FreeDownload.md): download the Gondola Essential package for free.
+* [Free Trial Form](./pages/FreeTrial.md): try out Gondola for free.
-* [Contact Us](./CTAForms/ContactUs.md): send an email to our Customer Support.
+* [Contact Us](./pages/ContactUs.md): send an email to our Customer Support.

 All prospects will be able to receive email notifications from us.

 > NOTE:
-> * Exact position, visual design, and functionality of each CTA form will be described in `./CTAForms`.
 > * This website's email notification feature has nothing to do with email marketing campaigns in Pardot.

 ## Analytics